 One of the Audit Committee's roles is to consider the Council's risk management.
-Assurance on the effectiveness of risk management and the corporate risk register helps the Committee undertake some of its key responsibilities.
-Risk management contributes to achieving corporate objectives, and is a key part of the performance management framework.
+Assurance on the effectiveness of risk management and the corporate risk register as a tool for managing risk helps the Committee undertake some of its key responsibilities.
+Risk management contributes to achieving corporate objectives and is a key part of the performance management framework.